Skip to main content

 Before starting:

-• No authentication is required for the metrics endpoint by default
+• No authentication is required on the metrics endpoint by default.

 What You'll Monitor